Official websites use .gov

 postpetition transfer

-A transfer of the debtor's property made after the commencement of the case.
+A transfer of property of the bankruptcy estate made after the commencement of the bankruptcy case.

 prebankruptcy planning

-The arrangement (or rearrangement) of a debtor's property to allow the debtor to take maximum advantage of exemptions.
-(Prebankruptcy planning typically includes converting nonexempt assets into exempt assets.)
+The arrangement (or rearrangement) of a debtor's property or other circumstances before bankruptcy to allow the debtor to take maximum advantage of various Bankruptcy Code provisions.

-A debt payment made to a creditor in the 90-day period before a debtor files bankruptcy (or within one year if the creditor was an insider) that gives the creditor more than the creditor would receive in the debtor's chapter 7 case.
+A debt payment made to a creditor in the 90-day period before a debtor files bankruptcy (or within one year if the creditor was an insider) that gives the creditor more than the creditor would receive in a Chapter 7 liquidation and may be avoided and recovered by the debtor or trustee, subject to court approval.

 priority